 Beta blockers are a type of cardiac medication prescribed after a heart attack or to treat abnormal heart rhythms (arrhythmias) and other conditions.
 They slow down your heartbeat, and that raises a common question about them: Do they affect your ability to exercise?

-The answer can vary a great deal, depending on the severity of your condition, so checking with your healthcare provider is vital.
+The answer can vary a great deal, depending on the severity of your condition, so checking with your health care professional is vital.
 It’s also important to understand how these drugs affect your heart.

 There are a couple of ways to monitor your exercise intensity.

-- If you have been using a target heart rate to get to the right intensity, your healthcare provider can help to determine your new target heart rate using a brief exercise stress test.
+- If you have been using a target heart rate to get to the right intensity, your health care professional can help to determine your new target heart rate using a brief exercise stress test.
 This test is used because beta blockers affect everyone differently.

 I’m still worried, what do I do?

 It is important to know you are taking these medications for a specific reason.
-But if you are still concerned, talk to your healthcare provider.
-He or she may prescribe a different beta blocker or another medication that has less of an effect on heart rate.
+But if you are still concerned, talk to your health care professional.
+They may prescribe a different beta blocker or another medication that has less of an effect on your heart rate.